opengeospatial/e-learning/source/wms/text/basic-main.rst

 to interact more easily internally.
 Anybody using this standard can use it to overlay map data from many different sources regardless of the underlying software.

+WMS provides a standard interface for requesting a geospatial map image.
+The benefit of this is that WMS clients can request images from multiple WMS servers, and then combine them into a single view for the user.
+The standard guarantees that these images can all be overlaid on one another as they actually would be in reality.
+Numerous servers and clients support WMS.

 Relation to other OGC Standards
 -------------------------------